 - Taking control of your goals via external supports and new habits

 As the Partner or Other Loved One...

 - Validation of the difficulties endured in isolation and “denial” of ADHD

 - Freedom from feeling forced into the role of “nagger” or “codependent”

-- Help identifying and revising your poor coping responses, developed from living with a loved one’s unrecognized or poorly managed ADHD
+- Help revising poor coping responses, developed from living with a loved one’s unrecognized or poorly managed ADHD

-- Guidance in using teamwork to increase mutual understanding, cooperation, good will, and fun—whether or not the ADHD adult in your life joins you in this course!
+- Guidance in using teamwork to increase mutual empathy, cooperation, good will, and fun—whether or not the ADHD adult in your life joins you in this course!

 As an ADHD-Affected Couple...